Weltethos is a driving force to bring research and society together to a productive and better future for all.

 In 2010, she moved to Budapest to complete her master’s in social anthropology and wrote her master’s thesis on social movements in Central Asia.
 After returning to her alma mater, she worked there as an assistant professor and simultaneously as a social worker at the LGBTQ organization Labrys.

-In 2015, she moved to Tübingen to pursue a PhD at the Department of Anthropology in a junior research group on “Environment and Society in Central Asia.”
-She submitted her doctoral thesis in 2020.
+In 2015, she moved to Tübingen to do her doctorate at the Department of Anthropology in a junior research group on ‘Environment and Society in Central Asia’.